 From This Story

 Mingering Mike was one of those kids with a vivid fantasy world.
-As a young man growing up in Washington, D.C. in the late 1960s, he didn’t think of himself an artist.
+As a young man growing up in Washington, D.C. in the late 1960s, he didn’t think of himself as an artist.
 He was Mingering Mike—a made-up character for the musical world he inhabited in his mind.
 “Mingering” was jabberwocky, a mash-up of words he created.
 Mike wasn’t his real name, either.
 But even as he toiled behind closed doors—insulating himself from a sometimes chaotic home life and then a bit later from those who might report him for evading the Vietnam draft—he strove for stardom and recognition.
 Now, decades later, at the age of 64, his early fantasy-life creations are on display in the new exhibition "Mingering Mike's Supersonic Greatest Hits" at the Smithsonian American Art Museum through August 2, 2015

 The works encapsulate a universe of real and imagined song recordings, made-up record labels, and vividly drawn faux album covers, complete with liner notes, fleshed-out themes and recurring musician-stars, and all with Mingering Mike as a central character.
 At the museum, they are being presented as relics and signifiers of a certain place and time, but also are celebrated for their art, wit and social commentary.